dmlc/dgl/examples/pytorch/labor/README.md

 ============

 - Paper link: [https://arxiv.org/abs/2210.13339](https://arxiv.org/abs/2210.13339)
-This is the official Labor sampling example to reproduce the results in the original paper.
+This is the official Labor sampling example to reproduce the results in the original paper with the GraphSAGE GNN model.
+The model can be changed to any other model where NeighborSampler can be used.

 Requirements
 ------------